sirkkalap/freenas-crashplan-howto/README.md

 ### Step 7: Connect with Crashplan UI

 Launch the modified Crashplan UI (port 4200).
 Ssh-tunnel must be open.
 Login and configure.
 Quit UI and enjoy versioned backups to and from your FreeNAS.

+## Update to 3.6.3

+After update to 3.6.3 (happens automatically, pushed from Crashplan) the service fails to start.
+Thanks to mstinaff thread: http://forums.freenas.org/index.php?threads/crashplan-3-6-3.18416/ we now have a working solution to this.